jfspps/howtos/DataStructuresAndAlgorithmsinC++/3_Classes_in_C++.md

 ### Pointers to derived class instances and casting

-This part of the discussion raises a number of new options for code design, as well as ptifalls to look out for.
+This part of the discussion raises a number of new options for code design, as well as pitfalls to look out for.

 A pointer to a base class instance can be reassigned to derived class instances.
 Furthermore, member functions using pointers and indirect member selection operator `->` on base class and derived class instances apply